tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Improving T cell recpetor on-target specificity via structure-guided design
 # Incidence of Endocrine Dysfunction Following the Use of Different Immune Checkpoint Inhibitor Regimens
  - high incidence of endocrine dysfunction (hypo/hyper-thyroidism) in patients receiving ICI (immune checkpoint inhibitor) regimens, higher with combination therapy
+# Incidence of immune-related adverse events and its association with treatment outcomes: the MD Anderson Cancer Center experience
+ - 34% of 290 patients had irAEs
+ - severe irAEs associated with improved overall survival
 # Induction of neoantigen-specific cytotoxic T cells and construction of T cell receptor co-engineered T cells for ovarian cancer
 ## Abstract
  - neoantigens implicated as major target of anticancer cytotoxic T cells